← Back to ResourcesBreed Guides

 Pros: past 8-24 month adolescent regression, temperament known via foster evaluation, energy level predictable, often house-trained, often calmer + more grateful, $300-$700 fee.

-Caution: rescue temperament evaluation must be DETAILED + HONEST.
-The unknown-history factor is amplified by Rottweiler size + strength.
-Foster reports on stranger reaction, dog reactivity, food guarding, kid tolerance, vet handling are essential.
-Some rescues do better at this than others — verify rescue's evaluation rigor before committing.
+Caution: rescue temperament evaluation must be detailed and candid.
+The unknown-history factor is amplified by Rottweiler size and strength.
+Foster reports on stranger reaction, dog reactivity, food guarding, kid tolerance, and vet handling are essential.
+Some rescues do better at this than others, so verify a rescue's evaluation rigour before committing.

 Senior Rottweiler (7+ years) adoption: often calmest + most predictable.
 2-4 year companionship typical (shorter Rottweiler lifespan = senior adoption shorter than other breeds).
 Health concerns elevated (cancer + cardiac).
 Pet insurance challenging (pre-existing exclusions).
 Magnificent for Rottie-experienced adopters seeking calm dignified senior companion.